Latter-day Saint volunteers lend a hand after Hurricane Idalia

+1,734 volunteers from the Church of Jesus Christ have worked a combined 28,772 hours so far on relief efforts in Florida during the weekend, more are expected to come in the following weeks

-Latter-day Saints from Florida and Alabama are volunteering in Florida to assist in relief efforts following Hurricane Idalia.
+Latter-day Saints from Florida, Alabama and several other states across the southeastern United States are volunteering in Florida to assist in relief efforts following Hurricane Idalia.

+Within days of the storm, two trucks full of supplies were delivered to the area to distribute, and during the weekend, more than a thousand volunteers helped clean up, per a release from The Church of Jesus Christ of Latter-day Saints.

+An expected 1,734 volunteers have worked a combined 28,772 hours so far, with more volunteers expected to come in the following weeks.

-Elder M. Andrew Galt, an Area Seventy for The Church of Jesus Christ of Latter-day Saints, is overseeing Latter-day Saint volunteers from 15 different stakes across Florida and Alabama, as the cleanup efforts and disaster relief efforts are underway.
+Elder M. Andrew Galt, an Area Seventy for The Church of Jesus Christ of Latter-day Saints, is overseeing the Latter-day Saint volunteers as the cleanup efforts and disaster relief efforts are underway.

+“The members here in the South know that hurricane response is part of what we do.
+All year long we are training the stakes to run command centers, we’re training them to prepare for storms.” — Elder M. Andrew Galt, an Area Seventy

+“The members here in the South know that hurricane response is part of what we do,” said Elder Galt in a statement.
+“All year long we are training the stakes to run command centers, we’re training them to prepare for storms.”

 - Cross City, Florida.